 “I hope you don’t mind.
 I hope you don’t mind.
 That I put down in words.
 How wonderful life is now you’re in the world.”

 This September, my cousin Arthur died of cancer.
-He was a loveable, yet controversial sort of character.
+He was a lovable, yet controversial sort of character.
 Not knowing how the family will react to the publication of this story, I have changed his name to protect their privacy.
-I may not have known Artie for long but I know he’d want to be remembered in this way.
+I may not have known Artie for long, but I know he’d want to be remembered in this way.